-- If you live in London, you can benefit from a larger equity loan than elsewhere in England.
+- If you're buying in London, you can take out a larger equity loan than elsewhere in England.
 Find out more in our full London Help to Buy guide.

 How do I get a Help to Buy equity loan?

-To be eligible for a Help to Buy loan, you need to be looking for a new-build home and also must:
+To be eligible for a Help to Buy loan, you need to be buying a new-build home and also must: